 - Advertising on search engines and social media sites

-- Dining: May include sit-down and fast-food restaurants, cafes, coffee shops, bars, juice bars, vending machines, and restaurant delivery services like Grubhub and Postmates
+- Dining, which may include sit-down and fast-food restaurants, cafes, coffee shops, bars, juice bars, vending machines, and restaurant delivery services like Grubhub and Postmates

 - Office supplies

-- Travel: May include airlines, hotels, motels, timeshares, campgrounds, car rental agencies, cruise lines, travel agencies, discount travel sites, passenger trains, buses, taxis, limousines, ferries, tolls, parking lots, and garages
+- Travel, which may include airlines, hotels, motels, timeshares, campgrounds, car rental agencies, cruise lines, travel agencies, discount travel sites, passenger trains, buses, taxis, limousines, ferries, tolls, parking lots, and garages

 When looking to maximize small business credit card rewards, eliminate as options credit cards that don’t offer rewards in your highest-spending categories.
 If your business doesn’t spend heavily in any one category, consider a credit card that pays fixed-rate rewards on all spending, meaning there are no bonus categories to track.
 You could earn 2% cash back or 2x miles or points on all purchases with a fixed-rate card.

-If your firm has a big travel budget, but also has a fair amount of general spending not covered by bonus categories, open two cards.
-One should offer big bonus category rewards, while the other should offer fixed-rate rewards.
+If your firm has a big travel budget but also has a fair amount of general spending not covered by bonus categories, open two cards.
+One should offer big bonus category rewards while the other should offer fixed-rate rewards.
 That could boost your overall return.
-Compare the small business credit cards in the Fit Small Business Credit Card Marketplace.

 2. Find the Best Introductory Rewards

 Introductory rewards should be a major deciding factor that will allow you to maximize small business credit card rewards.
 Signup bonuses make your first few months of card ownership the most lucrative.
-Introductory rewards may be worth $100 to $1,000+, and you may be required to spend $500 to $3,000+ over three to six months to earn the bonus.
+Introductory rewards may be worth $100 to $1,000 or more, and you may be required to spend $500 to $3,000 or more for three to six months to earn the bonus.

 Learn the Introductory Credit Card Rewards Spending Requirements

-To earn introductory credit card rewards, you may be required to spend $500 to $3,000+ within the first three months of card ownership.
+To earn introductory credit card rewards, you may be required to spend $500 to $3,000 or more within the first three months of card ownership.
 In general, the larger the bonus, the more you’ll be required to spend.
 To maximize credit card rewards, don’t choose a card that requires more spending than you can afford.

 Here are two examples of what issuers require of cardholders to earn a credit card rewards bonus:

-- Chase Ink Business PreferredSM: Earn 80,000 Ultimate Rewards points when you spend $5,000 within the first three months of account opening.
-Rewards points may be worth $1,000+ when redeemed for travel through Chase’s online travel portal or transferred to airline or hotel partners.
+- Chase Ink Business Preferred®: Earn 100,000 Ultimate Rewards points when you spend $15,000 within the first three months of account opening.
+Rewards points may be worth $1,000 or more when redeemed for travel through Chase’s online travel portal or transferred to airline or hotel partners.

-- Bank of America® Business Advantage Cash Rewards Mastercard: Earn a $200 statement credit when you make at least $500 in net purchases within 60 days of your account opening.
+- Bank of America® Business Advantage Cash Rewards Mastercard: Earn a $300 statement credit when you make at least $3,000 in net purchases within 90 days of your account opening―with no annual fee and cash rewards don’t expire.

 Calculate the Rewards Value Minus an Annual Fee